 The more you can prepare your audience for what to expect, the better—which is why it’s essential to answer all of these major questions before hitting “upload” on your first episode.

 15. Choose the Right Day to Launch Your Podcast

 Then, set yourself up for success publishing at the day and time that’s most popular for podcast listeners.
 Best practices dictate that it’s usually a good idea to publish podcast episodes on Monday, Tuesday, or Wednesday mornings Eastern Standard Time (EST).

 If you’re doing an interview podcast, you’ll want to book guests that you’re actually excited to speak to.
 Don’t book people simply because they reached out to you or have an impressive resume; if you’re not interested in the guest, that will likely come through in the recording.

-For the most vibrant and entertaining conversations, your heart needs to be in it.
+For the most vibrant and entertaining conversations, our podcast interview tip is that your heart needs to be in it.

 To find interesting and relatable guests, start by researching other podcasts in your niche.
 Who have they interviewed?
 (Of course, if you invite someone who was already interviewed by a similar podcast, be careful to ask different questions so that your interview isn’t just a carbon copy of the first one).

 Other ways to find guests include using social media, in-person networking, and guest directories like PodcastGuests.com.